Zero Project Practices Final Vote 2020 Information Sheet

 Voting on the nominations

 You will see a list of nominations.
 When you click on one, you will see the nomination form, which includes questions and the application answers.
 You can choose which projects in the group you wish to vote on.
 You can choose depending on your expertise either by topic, by region, or by those that you find more interesting.
-We recommend reviewing between 5 and 10 nominations.
-If you can review them all this would be incredibly helpful to us.
+We recommend reviewing around 8 nominations.
+If you can review them all this would be incredibly helpful to us!

 Please read the nomination carefully, taking into account our selection criteria of: